-The wave is suddenly localised, as you can see, the amplitude and the thus the square of the amplitude is zero everywhere but in one spot.
-A position can be assigned to the wave, but as you can see, there is no spread anymore — the wavefunction is destroyed.
+The wave is suddenly localised, as you can see, the amplitude and thus the square of the amplitude is zero everywhere but in one spot.
+A position can be assigned to the wave, but as you can see, there is no spread anymore — the wave function is destroyed.

 This is analogous to having exact knowledge of a particle’s location.
 As the wavefunction spread is destroyed and this was the representation of the particle’s momentum, you suddenly have no knowledge of momentum.

 All this shows that Heisenberg’s uncertainty principle really arises from the fact that matter can be described as waves on the quantum level.

 You are on your way out of ZME labs, for what you hope is the final time and nursing serious whiplash in your wrist when the lead researcher hands you a tennis ball.
 “As a memento,” he says chirpily.